SandroEph/abrecommenders/README.md

 This is the first repository/tutorial from a series of others where I challenge myself to build, deploy and explain an end to end data science solution to a concrete business use case.

-For this first project, the goal is to train a new recommendation system based on the MovieLens dataset, recommending new movies to users and then deploy this new model side to side with an existing one in order to A/B test those two recommendation systems to see if the new one improves the click-through rate  (users clicking on recommendations they are presented).
+For this first project, the main goal is to demonstrate the design and deployment of an A/B test experiment comparing the end business value of two different recommender systems (the user clicking on the recommendations).

+While the compared machine learning models are recommendation systems, the approach detailed here works for comparing two models of any type.
 ## Background

 This project is inspired from a question I was asked during an interview :